Save

 3. Education Employees seek additional education to help them gain more skills on their own time or from their organization

-career movements defined by PROMOTIONS, TRANSFERS, DEMOTIONS (employee’s career path essentially)
+Career movements defined by PROMOTIONS, TRANSFERS, DEMOTIONS (employee’s career path essentially)

-Promotion Employee is moving up in the organization/ given more responsibility within their job and roles Usually is seen through a pay increase that compensates the employee for taking on these extra tasks
+Promotion Employee is moving up in the organization/ given more responsibility within their job and roles INCREASE Usually is seen through a pay increase that compensates the employee for taking on these extra tasks

-Transfer Employee makes a move or switch to a different location, department, or position within the same organization without a major change in job duties, responsibilities, or compensation - can be temporary or permanent
+Transfer Employee makes a move or switch to a different location, department, or position within the same organization without a major change in job duties, responsibilities, or compensation LATERAL - can be temporary or permanent

-Demotion Manager or organization reduces an employee’s job duties, responsibilities, or job title Depends on the situation / can be temporary or permanent
+Demotion Manager or organization reduces an employee’s job duties, responsibilities, or job title DECREASE Depends on the situation / can be temporary or permanent

 Key factors that can affect careers organizations: NEED to give employee the correct tools that are essential to develop their careers, promote a culture surrounded by learning and growth individuals: career management strategies